netzpirat/haml-coffee/README.md

 Haml and CoffeeScript are a winning team, both use indention for blocks and are a perfect match for this reason.
 You can use CoffeeScript instead of Ruby in your Haml tags and the attributes.

-**It's not recommended to put too much logic into the template, but simple conditions and loops are fine.**
+**It's not recommended to put too much logic into the template.**

 <a name="coffee-script-attributes" />
 ### Attributes

-When you define a tag attribute without putting it into quotes (single or double quote), it's considered to be CoffeeScript code to be run at render time.
+When you define an attribute value without putting it into quotes (single or double quotes), it's considered to be CoffeeScript code to be run at render time.
 By default, attributes values from CoffeeScript code are escaped before inserting into the document.
 You can change this behaviour by setting the appropriate compiler option.